aqlaboratory/openfold-3/docs/source/precomputed_msas.md

 }
 ```

 The names of these files do need to match the msa names provided to the inference dataset pipelines.
-We will see an example of how to provide these msa database names to the inference dataset by overwriting the values in the runner.json
+[Below](precomputed_msas.md#4-modifying-msa-settings-for-custom-precomputed-msas) is an example of how to provide these msa file names to the inference dataset by overwriting the values in the runner.json.

 ### 3.2.
 Folder Containing Alignments per Chain

-You may also pass in the directory containing the alignments relevant to the chain. in this case, the contents of the directory should still contain individual files that contain the msa database name.
+You may also pass in the directory containing the alignments relevant to the chain.
+In this case, the contents of the directory should still contain individual files that contain the msa database name.

 ```
 {